hieund12/Shopify2Magento/README.md

 7. Select the "Default" attribute set (or the attribute set you're using for your products).
 8. Drag the newly created "Color" attribute from the "Unassigned Attributes" column to the "Groups" column under an appropriate group (e.g., Product Details).
 9. Click "Save" to update the attribute set.

+### To display configurable products in the Magento 2 storefront, follow these steps:
+1. Log in to your Magento 2 Admin Panel.
+2. Navigate to Catalog > Products.
+3. Click the "Add Product" dropdown and select "Configurable Product."
+4. Fill in the required product details, such as Name, SKU, Price, Tax Class, etc.
+5. In the "Configurations" section, click on "Create Configurations."
+6. Select the attributes you want to use for the configurable product (e.g., size, color).
+You can either use existing attributes or create new ones.
+7. Click "Next" and configure the attribute options.
+For example, if you chose the "Size" attribute, you would specify the available sizes (Small, Medium, Large, etc.).
+8. Click "Next" again, and set the specific details for each simple product associated with the configurable product (e.g., SKU, price, quantity, images).
+9. Click "Next" to review your configurations, and click "Generate Products" to create the associated simple products.
+10. After generating the simple products, fill in any additional information and assign the configurable product to the appropriate categories.
+11. Set the product's visibility to "Catalog, Search" or "Catalog" under the "Search Engine Optimization" section to make it visible in the storefront.
+12. Save your changes by clicking the "Save" button at the top right corner.
+13. Clear the Magento cache by navigating to System > Cache Management and clicking "Flush Magento Cache."
+14. Visit the storefront, and you should see the configurable product in the assigned categories, where customers can select different options and add the product to their cart.

+Note: If you don't see the configurable product in the storefront, ensure that it is enabled, in stock, and has a positive quantity.
+Also, check that the associated simple products are set to "Not Visible Individually."